-At Litico Law Group, our breach of contract lawyer understands the detrimental impact a breach of contract can have on your business and bottom line.
+At Litico Law Group, our team of attorneys understand the detrimental impact a breach of contract can have on your business and bottom line.
 Our attorneys are adept at vigorously pursuing breach of contract matters in Illinois — and zealously defending them when necessary.
-Offering high-quality legal services for business owners in a wide range of industries, we strive to obtain optimal results for your long-term success.
+Offering high-quality legal services for individuals and business owners in a wide range of industries, we strive to obtain optimal results for your long-term success.

 A breach of contract can be “minor” or “material.”
 When a breach is minor, the contractual obligations are ultimately performed, but a minor condition is not met.
 In contrast, a material breach undermines the entire purpose of the contract.
 These types of breaches occur when a party fails to substantially perform, or the result is significantly different than what had been specified in the contract.
 In such cases, the non-breaching party is typically excused from performing their part of the bargain.